DWJM: 2003–present: Jam

 On July 1, 2003, the station changed its call letters to DWJM and was relaunched as Jam 88.3 with a soft rock format to cater to a larger more advertiser-friendly audience.
 Ronaldo Sulit ("Joe D'Mango"), who was also responsible for managing sister station Wave 89.1, was the station manager until 2007, when he was replaced by Eric Perpetua.
-In 2005, it shifted to a modern ac format.
+In 2005, it shifted to a modern adult contemporary format.